 The Christian life of sanctification is a matter of growth dependent on a growing knowledge of Christ, or of the truth, which can be learnt by means of trial, temptation, and affliction, and constant prayer and striving.
-However, the effect of the idea of faith being an act and then do nothing, is a sudden mystical change.
-Such individuals say to themselves, "I will trust Jesus for a pure heart and now, and with the act of faith there distilled into my heart like the gentle dew, the sweet consciousness of the cleansing blood and presence of Jesus Christ formed in me." . . .
+However, the effect of the idea of faith being a personal action, is that there will be a sudden magical change.
+Such individuals say to themselves, "I will trust Jesus for a pure heart and now, and with my act of faith there magically put into my heart like the gentle dew, the sweet consciousness of the cleansing blood and presence of Jesus Christ formed in me."...